Bl4Cc4t/GoodTwitter2/readme.md

 - Then, click on [this link](https://github.com/Bl4Cc4t/GoodTwitter2/raw/master/twitter.gt2eb.user.js) and a new tab should open, prompting you with an installation screen.
 - Hit install and you’re (almost) good to go!
 - ~~[Firefox only] Disable CSP (See [#4](https://github.com/Bl4Cc4t/GoodTwitter2/issues/4))~~
   - This is not needed anymore when using Tampermonkey Beta v4.11.6114!
-(See [#952](https://github.com/Tampermonkey/tampermonkey/issues/952#issuecomment-639909754))
+(See [#952](https://github.com/Tampermonkey/tampermonkey/issues/952#issuecomment-639909754) and [this guide](https://github.com/Bl4Cc4t/GoodTwitter2/blob/master/doc/firefox-csp.md))

 **Do not use this script together with the GoodTwitter extension.
 Disable it first!**